Team-Gigabyte/quotobot/README.md

 making sure to change the number to your client ID inside the quotes.

-You can also change the status that the bot shows (it'll be prefixed with *Watching*, though) by changing the `help-domain-example` to `help-domain` and adding your text in the vale for that.
+You can also change the status that the bot shows (it'll be prefixed with *Watching*, though) by changing the `help-domain-example` to `help-domain` and adding your text in the value for that.
 Example complete config file:
 ```json
 {
     "prefix": "&&",